 I started playing golf in 2017.
-Before that, I had hacked my way through about 12 rounds in high school, college, and grad school.
+Before that, I had hacked my way through a total of about 15 rounds in high school, college, and grad school.
 Last summer, I played over 150 rounds, mostly at the local course where I am a member.
 Its a 9-hole par 3 course where an unlimited membership costs $300/year.
-I consistently shoot 67-70 for 18 holes (6-9 over par), but the league says my HC is 3.
-I play Mizuno blades, a couple of hybrids, and do not own a driver.
+I consistently shoot 66-70 for 18 holes (5-9 over par), but the league says my HC is 3.
+I play Mizuno blades (6-PW), a couple of hybrids, 2 wedges, and do not own a driver.

-Yesterday, I shot 87 (15 over par) at one of nicer public courses in this part of Montana, Northern Pines GC in Kalispell, a nice links-style course in Kalispell.
+Yesterday, I shot 87 (15 over par) at Northern Pines GC in Kalispell, a nice links-style course in Kalispell.
 It was raining, windy, 42 degF, and that was my first time playing there.
 In perfect conditions, I might have scrubbed 3 shots off the total.
 At Bandon this past winter, I shot 92, 92, 89 in good conditions on Dunes, Pacific, and Trails.

-Over the past year, I've tried to play as many different courses as I can in order to both improve my course management skills and establish a Golf Handicap.
-In the table below, I used scores from thirteen courses I recently played in Washington, Oregon, Idaho, and Montana to calculate my "Handicap Index", which is 3.6.
+Over the past year, I've tried to play as many different courses as possible in order to both improve my course management skills and establish a Golf Handicap.
+In the table below, I used scores from 17 courses I recently played in Washington, Oregon, Idaho, and Montana to calculate my "Handicap Index" = 6.5.
 However, Handicap Index is not Handicap.
-It is used in this equation to determine Handicap on a specific day for a specific course:
+It is used in the equation below to determine Handicap on a specific day for a specific course:

-I'm still not sure what my Handicap is, but I know its above 7 and probably less than 12.
+I'm still not sure what my Handicap is, but I know it is more than 7 and less than 12.
 According the the online calculator using the following data, my handicap is 7 at the local course (Polson Bay Championship).

 There is no way I could shoot better than about 85 at Bandon Dunes.
 Certainly not consistently.
 Therefore, I think the above calculations overestimate my golfing skills.
 For example...